hifromkate/frontend-project-lvl1/README.md

 ### Even game

-In the first game player has to answer either the given number is even or no.
+In the first game player has to answer either the given number is even or no.<br>
 Launch game: **$ node bin/even.js**

 [![asciicast](https://asciinema.org/a/Mn5SgUL21kWDv7iX96mp4f29s.svg)](https://asciinema.org/a/Mn5SgUL21kWDv7iX96mp4f29s)